karma-runner/karma/docs/plus/03-Jenkins-CI.md

 You need the following tools installed on your Jenkins CI server:

 * Node
-* Testacular
+* Karma

 Optional we highly suggest to install the following Jenkins plug-in:
 [EnvInject] as it makes things easier under certain linux distributions and user permissions.

-## Configure Testacular
+## Configure Karma
- Make the following additions and changes to your testacular config file as needed:
+ Make the following additions and changes to your testacular.conf.js file as needed:

 ```javascript